Sport Studies

 Living the dream at Roxy in California

-A perfect match – Graduation internship at O’Neill
+Graduation internship at O’Neill

 Helping O’Neill make smart marketing choices

-My research helped O’Neill choose between hiring a digital marketing expert in-house or working with an agency.
-It was exciting to contribute to real business decisions.’
+‘For my graduation research, I explored how O’Neill can best invest in digital marketing.
+With more brands investing online, results matter.
+My research helped O’Neill choose between hiring a digital marketing expert or working with an agency.
+It felt good to support real business decisions.’

-What’s next for Tess?
+What’s next for Tess

 Tess’s tips for new students